-- A. The District recognizes the importance of work-life balance for employees, in accordance with the District Values Statement. - B. Work schedules include the 8-9-8 and 5-8 schedules.
-Upon the recommendation of the Unit Manager and the approval of the CEO or designee, other alternative work schedules may be established., and both 4-10 and 12-hour shift schedules for assigned Continuous Facility Operations employees.
-Prior to establishing any new schedule, the District shall give notice to the Union and afford the opportunity to meet and confer. - An employee's work hours shall be as designated by the District.
-Employees shall be notified of any temporary change in designated work hours/days at least five (5) calendar days in advance except in cases of emergency. - D. The manager may change the regular work schedule of an employee with thirty (30) calendar days' notice.
+- A. The District recognizes the importance of work-life balance for employees, in accordance with the District Values Statement. - B. Work schedules include the 8-9-8 and 5-8 schedules, and both 4-10 and 12-hour shift schedules for assigned Continuous Facility Operations employees.
+Prior to establishing any new schedule, District shall give notice to the Union and afford the opportunity to meet and confer. - C. An employee's work hours shall be as designated by the District.
+Employees shall be notified of any temporary change in designated work hours/days at least five (5) calendar days in advance except in cases of emergency. - D. The manager may change the regular work schedule of an employee with thirty (30) calendar days notice.
 Decisions to change a work schedule, or denial of a request by an employee to change his/her schedule, shall be based on business needs. - E. Employees accrue vacation, sick and personal leaves according to hours of service.
-When a holiday falls on an employee's work day, the employee is given holiday pay for the number of hours regularly scheduled in that shift not to exceed nine (9) hours

-(12 hours for assigned continuous facility operation employees only).
+When a holiday falls on an employee's work day, the employee is given holiday pay for the number of hours regularly scheduled in that shift not to exceed nine (9) hours (12 hours for assigned continuous facility operation employees only).
 When the holiday falls on an employee's scheduled day off, eight (8) hours shall be added to the employee's vacation balance.
 Employees will be charged time off based on the number of hours in the work day missed.